Amati Full-Boehm Clarinet

 John Kilpatrick's Home Page

-The differences between Full-Boehm and standard Boehm are:
+The differences between Full-Boehm and standard Boehm (French system) are:

 2. The auxiliary Ab/Eb for the left hand little finger.

-3. The articulated C#/G#; the hole is closed by any of the right hand ring keys, making certain trills and runs easier (as on a saxophone).
-There is also an additional C#/G# key for the right hand: this seems the least useful of all the extras.
+3. The articulated C#/G#; the hole being closed by any of the right hand ring keys, making certain trills and runs easier (as on a saxophone).
+There is also an additional C#/G# trill key for the right hand: this seems the least useful of all the extras.

-4. A true-tuned forked Eb/Bb is available for the left hand (fingers 1 and 3) - this is very useful.
+4. A forked Eb/Bb is available for the left hand (fingers 1 and 3), and can be very useful.

-For a more detailed comparison of standard and full Boehm, click here.
+For a more detailed and visual comparison of Standard and Full Boehm, click here.

 The picture shows the additional keys.
 You might also notice the small hole underneath the lh Eb/Bb trill key; this is closed by ring lh2 (and therefore by any rh ring) but not by lh3, so that the forked Eb/Bb gets good tuning.

-The only fingering difficulty I have found is in the positioning of the left hand little finger keys, this may be because lh3 ring forces its hole to be less offset than on standard Boehm model.
+The only fingering difficulty I have found is in the positioning of the left hand little finger keys, this may be because lh3 ringed hole is less offset than on standard Boehm models.
+(This "difficulty" quickly evaporates if one is used to playing a number of different clarinets.)

 Amati full Boehm clarinet